Alphabetical Plant Listing

 Characteristics Fragrant, Plant of Merit, Showy, Evergreen

-Tolerance Dry Soil
+Tolerance Full Shade, Dry Soil

-Garden Uses Banks and Slopes, Beds and Borders, Ground Covers, Patio and Containers
+Garden Uses Banks And Slopes, Beds And Borders, Ground Covers, Patio And Containers

 Garden Styles City and Courtyard, Gravel and Rock Garden, Informal and Cottage